 The module and per-table transform functions in the

 sub-package have more details on the specific transformations applied to each

-The transform step attempts to eliminate this kind of inconsistent duplicate information when normalizing the tables, choosing only the most consistently reported value for inclusion in the final database.
+The transform step attempts to eliminate this kind of inconsistent and duplicate information when normalizing the tables by choosing only the most consistently reported value for inclusion in the final database.
 If a value which should be static is not consistently reported, it may also be set to N/A.

 Tidy Data by Hadley Wickham, Journal of Statistical Software (2014).

 A Simple Guide to the Five Normal Forms in Relational Database Theory by William Kent, Communications of the ACM (1983).

 At the end of the Transform step, we have collections of DataFrames that correspond to database tables.
 These are written out to (“loaded” into) platform independent tabular data packages where the data is stored as CSV files and the metadata is stored as JSON.
 These static, text-based output formats are archive-friendly and can be used to populate a database or read with Python, R, and many other tools.
 See the PUDL Data Dictionary page for a list of the normalized database tables and their contents.

 Starting with v0.5.0 of PUDL, we will begin generating SQLite database and Apache Parquet file outputs directly and using those formats to distribute the processed data.